Welcome to today's edition of the Rush 24-7 podcast.

 And they don't need to be treated like children like we're trying to treat everybody else in this country.

-We have a couple Durbin sound bites here.
+We have a couple Durbin soundbites here.

-Uh, Senate floor, Dick Durbin said this.
+Senate floor, Dick Durbin, said this.

-We went through this administration's effort to redefine torture, to abandon the Geneva conventions that we had stood by for decades.
+We went through this administration's effort to redefine torture, to abandon the Geneva Conventions that we had stood by for decades.

 Arthur Schlesinger Jr., a noted historian, says that the issue of torture has damaged the image of America and the world more than anything in our history.